-In addition to structured networking through MedTech Connect and attending the educational program, academic attendees are offered multiple ways to connect with other attendees, such as the Exhibit Hall, networking receptions and Academic Meetup.
+In addition to structured networking through MedTech Connect and attending the educational program, academic attendees were offered multiple ways to connect with other attendees, such as the Exhibit Hall, networking receptions and Academic Meetup.

 If you are planning to send more than one participant to The MedTech Conference, please contact Beth Perkins at firstname.lastname@example.org .

 “This was my second time attending The MedTech Conference, and I find it beneficial for both business development and educational purposes.
 The conference’s sessions keep me updated on important industry trends and news.
 And the size of the conference offers an ideal platform for making new contacts, both through the MedTech Connect partnering system and other networking opportunities.
 It’s a great event to showcase our healthcare technologies and let the industry know that our university is ready to collaborate!”Seth Zonies, Ph.D., Director, Business Development, The Whiting School of Engineering (WSE)

 AdvaMed completed a Best Practices Guide in February 2019 that aims to facilitate advantageous relationships and better operating models between university technology transfer offices and the medical technology industry.
 Click here to review the guide.